 Dyslexia is a neurological condition caused by a different wiring of the brain.
 There is no cure for dyslexia, thus individuals with this condition must learn coping strategies.
 Research indicates that dyslexia has no relationship to intelligence.
 Individuals with dyslexia are neither more nor less intelligent than the general population.
 But some say the way individuals with dyslexia think can actually be an asset in achieving success as they are often highly creative.

-Dyslexia At a Glance International Dyslexia Association (IDA)
+Sources: Dyslexia At a Glance, International Dyslexia Association (IDA)

 As with any learning disability, there are levels of severity ranging from mild to severe.
 Students with mild dyslexia will be able to learn to read, write, and spell by using compensating skills they have picked up along the way, but will seldom feel confident in those areas.
-Students with moderate to severe cases of dyslexia will need intensive intervention to learn to read and may need accommodation and assistive technology to succeed.
-Intervention should begin as early as possible so parents should carefully watch for the signs early on.
+Students with moderate to severe cases of dyslexia will need intensive intervention to learn to read and may need accommodations and assistive technology to succeed.
+Intervention should begin as early as possible so parents should carefully watch for the signs early on as some symptoms may emerge as early as four years old.

 - Calls things by the wrong name; may struggle with naming numbers, colors, and letters